 After several years of college and numerous years of school before that, you’re finally ready to dip your toes (or jump headfirst) into the real world.
 As a recent accounting graduate, you likely have a few preconceived ideas of what your life is going to look like once you start your first job.
-Let’s talk about what you can expect starting out (including some of the harsher realities), how you can navigate the CPA Exam, and how you can live a fulfilled life in the real world.
+Let’s talk about what you can expect starting out (including some of the harsher realities), how you can navigate the CPA Exam, and how you can live a fulfilling life in the “real world”.

 One of the appeals of accounting seems to be that once busy season is over, it’s smooth sailing for the rest of the year.
 But don’t be surprised if you have plenty of work every month.
 Between companies with fiscal years ending at various times and tax and audit issues that last all year, you’ll have plenty to do once summer rolls around.
 Go into your job with the mindset that you’ll be constantly learning and growing, and working hard all year won’t come with as much sticker shock.

-Having already talked about your busy schedule, it’s time to look at the other side of the coin.
+Having already discussed your busy schedule, it’s time to look at the other side of the coin.
 There are going to be entire days where you don’t have much to do.
 Accounting work fluctuates throughout the year, and sometimes you simply won’t have any work on your plate.
-So what do you do?
+So – what do you do?

 Make no mistake, you want to work hard and prove yourself in your career.
 But it’s good to set work boundaries early on to save you from having to back out of preconceived ideas about how you work in the future.
 For example, unless you’re required, don’t have email on your phone.
 And try to be diligent about your office hours.
 Don’t stay at the office just to look good even if you have nothing to do.
 If you do, your boss may start to expect this.
 Years down the road, you don’t want to be expected to answer emails at all hours of the day or night, or to work ten hour days every day.
 You want to dive into your job and show you’re serious about your career, but you never want to do it while sacrificing your own well-being.